-The ISNL programme has evolved over the last seventeen years to address developments in nuclear law, thus providing a high quality, intensive overview of a complex body of laws and legal regimes.
+The ISNL programme has evolved over the last nineteen years to address developments in nuclear law, thus providing a high quality, intensive overview of a complex body of laws and legal regimes.

 Comprehensive lectures will be delivered by renowned specialists in nuclear law from international organisations, governments, and private industry.